 TNPSC Group 2 Syllabus 2021 : TNPSC Group 2 exam pattern and syllabus of Preliminary and the Main examination for the Combined Civil Services Examination – 2 / Group II (Interview& Non-interview posts) has been revised by the Tamil Nadu Public Service Commission.
 The commission has notified the revised exam pattern, syllabus, marking scheme and selection process of the test in the official notification released on its website.

-The date of the preliminary exam for the year 2021 for TNPSC Group 2 recruitment is expected to be in the month of November/ December 2021 and the main examination is expected to be conducted in the month Feb 2021 tentatively.
+The date of the Preliminary exam for the year 2021 for TNPSC Group 2 recruitment is expected to be in the month of November/ December 2021 and the Main examination is expected to be conducted in the month Feb 2022 tentatively.
 Candidates planning to apply for any of the position in this recruitment can start their preparation for the preliminary examination and Main exam based on the syllabus prescribed by the TNPSC as mentioned here.

 TNPSC Group 2 Exam Pattern 2021

 Tamil Nadu Public Service Commission has announced the revised exam pattern for Group 2 Interview and Non-interview posts on its official website.
 Interested candidates can take a look at the official exam pattern and syllabus by clicking here.